 Monocytes in the circulation are precursors to tissue macrophages.
 Monocytes migrate into tissues, where over about 8 hours, they develop into macrophages under the influence of macrophage colony-stimulating factor (M-CSF), secreted by various cell types (eg, endothelial cells, fibroblasts).
 At infection sites, activated T cells secrete cytokines (eg, interferon-gamma [IFN-gamma]) that induce production of macrophage migration inhibitory factor, preventing macrophages from leaving.

 Macrophages are activated by cytokines (eg, IFN-gamma, interleukin (IL)-4, IL-13) and by various microbial components (eg, lipopolysaccharide).
-Activated macrophages kill intracellular organisms and secrete IL-1 and tumor necrosis factor-alpha (TNF-alpha).
-These cytokines potentiate the secretion of IFN-gamma and GM-CSF and increase the expression of adhesion molecules on endothelial cells, facilitating leukocyte influx and destruction of pathogens.
+Activated macrophages kill intracellular organisms and secrete cytokines (eg, tumor necrosis factor-alpha (TNF-alpha), IL-10.
 Based on different gene expression profiles, subtypes of macrophages (eg, M1, M2), which have different roles in amplifying or limiting the inflammatory response, have been identified.

 The 2 main types of lymphocytes are